Batemans Bay Heritage Area

 Highlights

-- Explore the remnants of 13 historic sawmills along the Clyde River, revealing Batemans Bay's rich timber history.
+- Explore the remnants of 13 historic sawmills along the Clyde River, revealing the area's rich timber heritage.

-- Savour fresh seafood from local fishing and oyster farming, showcasing the area's culinary heritage and coastal bounty.
+- Savour fresh seafood from local fishing and oyster farming, a testament to Batemans Bay's thriving maritime culture.

 At least 13 sawmills were operating around the Clyde River by the 1880s, some near Nelligen.
 Names associated with the Bay sawmills include Francis Guy, Perry and Mitchell.